Albert's Series: Basic stuff, but serious.

 and a secondary stage which most often combines fission and fusion.

-Sections 3.1 and 3.2 provide some crude examples of the "Thermo nuclear" class.
+Section 4.2 provide some crude examples of the true "Thermo nuclear" class.

 the history of development too.